cimd/vue-eloquent-docs/docs/vue/model.md

 ## Refreshing Models

-If you already have an instance of a model taht was retrived from the API, you can "refresh" the model using the `refresh` method.
+If you already have an instance of a model that was retrieved from the API, you can "refresh" the model using the `refresh` method.

 ```js